Kayode Soyinka: The 12 June 1993 struggle

 When the 12 June 1993 presidential election of Chief M. K. O. Abiola was annulled, Kayode arranged for the appearance of Chief Abiola on the BBC TV Newsnight live programme on the eve of the annulment to express his outrage and condemnation of the annulment to the international community.
 That was the first major interview by Chief Abiola on a prominent international television network.
 Kayode later followed this up with an article that further condemned the annulment in the London newspaper, the Sunday Independent of 11 July 1993.
-In the piece, which Bernard Levin, the political commentator and columnist of the London Sunday Times described in his column in the newspaper's 18 July 1993 edition, as the "most passionate account" on the Nigerian political crisis he had read, Kayode denounced the election invalidation by the military dictator President Ibrahim Babangida as "a fraud and a grand deception".
+In the piece, which Bernard Levin, the respected political commentator and columnist of the London Sunday Times described in his column in the newspaper's 18 July 1993 edition, as the "most passionate account" on the Nigerian political crisis he had read, Kayode denounced the election invalidation by the military dictator President Ibrahim Babangida as "a fraud and a grand deception".

 At the height of Chief Abiola's incarceration by the ruthless General Sani Abacha regime, Kayode initiated a meeting in 1995 between the South African clergyman, Archbishop Desmond Tutu on the request of Dr (Mrs) Doyin Abiola, one of Chief Abiola's wives.
 This meeting took place at the Bishop's Court in Cape Town, after which, the clergyman visited General Abacha as President Nelson Mandela’s emissary.

 Parcel bomb survivor

 While writing for the Concord from the U.K., Kayode met and started a relationship with Dele Giwa, who at that time was the Editor of the Sunday Concord.
-This relationship continued and was strengthened when Giwa and some of his colleagues, Ray Ekpu, Yakubu Mohammed, and Dan Agbese, established Nigeria's news magazine Newswatch, and appointed Kayode, who was then working under the Nigerian journalist and publisher Peter Enahoro as General Editor of Africa Now, the London Bureau Chief.
+This relationship continued and was strengthened when Giwa and some of his colleagues, Ray Ekpu, Yakubu Mohammed, and Dan Agbese, established Nigeria's news magazine Newswatch, and appointed Kayode, who was then working under the late legendary Nigerian journalist and publisher Peter Enahoro as General Editor of Africa Now, the London Bureau Chief.

-The story of Dele Giwa's death by a parcel bomb on the morning of 19 October 1986 and Kayode's survival from the blast and witness to that death, is known to Nigerians and press freedom campaigners.
+The story of Dele Giwa's death by a parcel bomb on the morning of 19 October 1986 and Kayode's miraculous survival from the blast and witness to that death, is known to Nigerians and global press freedom campaigners.